mpv-player/mpv/DOCS/man/options.rst

     filters.

 ``--metadata-codepage=<codepage>``
-    Codepage for various input metadata (default: ``utf-8``).
+    Codepage for various input metadata (default: ``auto``).
 This affects how file tags, chapter titles, etc. are interpreted.
-You can for example set this to ``auto`` to enable autodetection of the codepage.
-(This is not the default because non-UTF-8 codepages are an obscure fringe use-case.)
+In most cases, this merely evaluates to UTF-8 as non-UTF-8 codepages are obscure.

     See ``--sub-codepage`` option on how codepages are specified and further details regarding autodetection and codepage conversion.
 (The underlying